goetzpf/bash-dirstack/README.rst

   dscdpush DIR

-With every "dscdpush" command, the current working directory is changed to DIR and the given directory is put on the stack.
+With every "dscdpush" command, the current working directory is changed to DIR and the DIR is put on the stack.

 You can go back to the previous directory with the command::